Irish university funding: the continuing uncertainty

 Yesterday in the Dáil (Irish Parliament), the Minister for Education and Skills, Ruairi Quinn TD, refused to rule out the return of tuition fees. though clearly showing some level of discomfort at the prospect.
 However, according to a report in the Irish Times the more likely development will be a continuing year-on-year increase in what is now called the ‘student contribution charge’, perhaps to €2,500 in the coming year.
 All of this is in the context of a major student protest in Dublin yesterday, and the submission earlier this week of a report by the Higher Education Authority to the government on university funding.

 It is clear that the Minister has a difficult task – though admittedly one made more difficult by his signing of a USI-organised pre-election pledge not to reintroduce tuition fees (which I argued at the time was not a good move).
 The problem is that the Irish taxpayer cannot afford to fund universities properly at the current time, but the political establishment does not want fees.
 In reality of course the ‘contribution charge’ is now a fee, albeit an inadequate one for resourcing purposes.

 In all of this there is a risk of policy drift.
 Right now it is not clear what the government, or for that matter anyone else, wants to achieve in higher education funding.
 There is no clear strategy and therefore a large amount of confusion as to what will happen next.
 In the meantime the global standing of the Irish institutions is eroding, which in turn may damage economic regeneration.
 It seems to me therefore that the key requirement right now is to produce a clarity of purpose.
-Uncertainty is the biggest risk of all.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Uncertainty is the biggest risk of all.higher education comment below, or link to this permanent URL from your own site.